 Who should attend?
 Billers & coders, office managers, neurosurgeons billing professionals and compliance officers.

-Gregory Przybylski, MD is Professor of Neurosurgery at Seton Hall University and Director of Neurosurgery at the New Jersey Neuroscience Institute at JFK Medical Center and Jersey Shore University Medical Center.
-For more than a decade, he has been involved in socioeconomic issues for neurosurgery.
-Currently, he chairs the AANS-CNS Coding and Reimbursement Committee, and is immediate past chair of the CSNS Reimbursement Committee, the AANS...
+Gregory Przybylski, MD is Professor of Neurosurgery at Seton Hall University and Director of Neurosurgery at the New Jersey Neuroscience Institute at JFK Medical Center.
+For more than a decade, he has been involved in socioeconomic issues for spinal surgery and neurosurgery.
+He is a Past-President of the North American Spine Society, the largest professional medical association representing spine care providers.
+He formerly chaired the AANS-CNS Coding and...

 More Events By The Speaker